rasmunk/McWeb/README.md

 A few small additions have been made to this implementation of McWeb.

 A toggle option has been added to the Runtime configuration for remote processing.
-Currently this will schedule the simulation processing within an external docker container.
-This is a placeholder from integration with cloud based computing scheduling
+This will schedule the simulation processing within an external cloud infrastructure, as defined by 'configs-platform/.corc/config'.

 Related to the remote processing, additional options for copying additional files to the remote processing have been added.
-Users can either define all additional files required for a simulation run within a text field, or can makr that all non-.instr and non-.comp file in the instrument group directory will be copied accross.
+Users can either define all additional files required for a simulation run within a text field, or can mark that all non-.instr and non-.comp file in the instrument group directory will be copied accross.

 # McWeb